atritthart/jobsite-generator-host/README.md

 ## Generate a new jobsite

+There's two options: wait for about 30 minutes for the scheduled build to kick in, or trigger build manually right away with the help of Prismic webhooks.

 In Prismic.io settings, go to Webhooks and click the green "Trigger it" button.
 After that, you should see a succeeded attempt below in the "Recent deliveries" list after a small delay.
 If that happens, go to http://tech.workplace.zalan.do